Add data to a composite index

 Join census data

 You now have a good baseline understanding of the indicators used in your senior food access index and you have obtained and prepared ethnicity data for specific Asian groups in your county.
-In this section, you will join the census data to the index and prepare the index for visualizing disaggregated data.
+Next, you'll join the census data to the index and prepare the index for visualizing disaggregated data.

 - In ArcGIS Pro, on the ribbon, on the Map tab, in the Layer section, click Add Data.